amehrjou/amehrjou.github.io/index.md

 - [Publications](/publications/) - My latest research papers and publications
 - [Talks](/talks/) - Recent presentations and invited talks
 - [Blog Posts](/posts/) - Technical blog posts and tutorials
-- [Ideas](/ideas/) - Thoughts and explorations in machine learning and healthcare
 - [Photography](/photography/) - My photography work and thoughts on the art